 DANA MICHEL is a live artist.
 Her works interact with the expanded fields of improvisation, choreography, sculpture, comedy, hip-hop, cinematography, techno, poetry, psychology, dub and social commentary to create a centrifuge of experience.

 Before graduating from the BFA program in Contemporary Dance at Concordia University in her late twenties, Michel was a marketing executive, and a competitive runner and football player.In 2014, she was awarded the newly created ImPulsTanz Award (Vienna) in recognition for outstanding artistic accomplishments, and was highlighted among notable female choreographers of the year by the New-York Times.
 In 2017, Michel was awarded the Silver Lion for Innovation in Dance at the Venice Biennale.
 In 2018, she became the first ever dance artist in residence at the National Arts Centre, Canada.
 In 2019, she was awarded the ANTI Festival International Prize for Live Art (Kuopio, Finland).

-Michel is currently touring three solo performance works: YELLOW TOWEL, MERCURIAL GEORGE and CUTLASS SPRING.
-Based in Montreal, Michel is an artist supported by Parbleux.
+Based in Montreal, Dana is currently touring three solo works: YELLOW TOWEL, MERCURIAL GEORGE and CUTLASS SPRING.

 An amalgam of intuitive improvisation, choreography, and performance art, my practice is rooted in publicly exploring the multiplicity of being.
 I work with notions of performative alchemy and lucid dreaming – using personal history, current preoccupations, and future desires to create an empathic centrifuge of live moments between myself and those present.

 Today, my work can perhaps be described by some of its influences and inhabitations: sculpture, comedy, hip-hop, cinematography, techno, poetry, psychology, dub and social commentary.